Terra's Jupyter Notebooks environment Part I: Key components

 !echo $HOME from within your notebook.

 Note: Generated files are stored in this directory by default.
-Actively check that files are saved there before you delete your Cloud Environment as well as the Persistent Disk, not when you pause and resume.
+Actively check that files are saved there before deleting your Cloud Environment (it's unnecessary to check when you pause and resume).

 To learn how and when to copy data from a notebook to your workspace bucket, see Copying notebook output to a Google bucket.

-Every Terra Workspace has an associated Google Cloud Storage bucket for long-term storage of notebooks and other files.
+• Every Terra Workspace has an associated Google Cloud Storage bucket for storing notebooks and other files long-term.
 In "edit" mode, notebook files (i.e., only ".ipynb" files) are automatically saved to your workspace bucket.
 You can save other generated files to your workspace bucket manually.
-See Copying notebook output to a Google bucket for more details on how to do this.
+See this article on Copying notebook output to a Google bucket for more details on how to do this.

 Was this article helpful?